 The main disadvantage with LCNC is a reduction in application flexibility.
 Application functions are limited to the building blocks provided by the abstraction layer and they are typically executed sequentially.
 In contrast, hand coding offers unlimited flexibility for developers to create any conceivable function.
 In addition, functions may be executed in parallel, which enables more complex applications and can improve performance and reduce latency.

 In LCNC systems, all data is typically routed and processed by the LCNC platform, usually without detailed data storage controls.
 Security can be a concern if the platform is processing sensitive information, such as consumer PII, or if there are data sovereignty requirements.

 Cost may also be an issue, if you’re using a web or mobile app development platform.
 Commercial models vary, including advertising supported licenses and per-user, per-month pricing.
 In the contact center, LCNC is generally included as a feature at no extra charge for the CPaaS platforms that offer it.
 Contact center architects don’t need to be concerned with incremental costs, only with the savings that LCNC provides.

-Contact center as a service providers empower layman users
+Contact center as a service (CCaaS) empower non-technical teams

 Up until recently, contact center technology was not unlike other parts of the enterprise IT stack: inflexible, costly and slow moving.
 The IT department licensed pricey software from among a few major vendors and engaged highly specialized engineers to customize it.
 Developing new functionality was a major undertaking, consuming months or years and lots of interaction between the IT team and line of business to get it right.
 Contact center technology was ripe for digital transformation and cloud contact center providers were the first to address it.